warnew/CDYNE-sms-notify/README.md

 ##Install and usage:##

+1. Get your license key from CDYNE.
-Copy the files to your webroot(s) and fill the config.php.
-Include trigger.php where you want to use it, then `sms_notify('phone-number','event')`.
+2. Copy the files to your webroot(s) and fill the config.php.
+3. Include sms_notify.php where you want to use it
+4. Call the function `sms_notify('phone-number','event')` to send the texts.

 For more information see the code.

 ##Plans:##